ricsam/richie-rpc/packages/demo/README.md

-# @rfetch/demo
+# @richie-rpc/demo

-Demo and integration testing package for the RFetch library.
+Demo and integration testing package for the Richie RPC library.

 ## Overview

-This package demonstrates a complete working example of the RFetch library with:
+This package demonstrates a complete working example of the Richie RPC library with:

 - ✅ Contract definition with Zod schemas
 - ✅ Server implementation with Bun.serve